Skip to main content

 • Sign-off: operator, supervisor and maintenance manager.

-How to complete a plant damage report
+How to use this plant damage report

-Enter your email above to download the plant damage report template.
+Get the free templateEnter your email above to download the full plant damage report as a PDF.Back to download form

 Complete a plant damage report every time damage is discovered or an incident occurs, regardless of severity.
-Even minor damage should be documented to maintain a complete asset history and identify patterns over time.
-If damage is discovered during a pre-start inspection, complete both the pre-start form and a separate damage report.
-In MapTrack, damage reports are linked to the asset record so you can track the full repair and compliance history across your entire fleet.
+Even minor damage such as cosmetic dents, cracked guards or small fluid leaks should be documented to maintain a complete asset history and identify patterns over time.
+If damage is discovered during a pre-start inspection, complete both the pre-start form and a separate damage report so the damage is formally recorded in the maintenance system.

 Frequently asked questions